StamatisDeli/udacity-restaurant-reviews.github.io/README.md

 1. First day: I am trying to find my way around the code I was given.

-    a.
     The maps not displaying, I have to fix that.
 David Lower provided a link so I can get a Google Maps API number, and it worked.
 The maps are fixed.

 2. Changes are not updating on the browser.
         I just have to press shift-refresh, and it's there. it's because of the browser cache.
 Other solution is start the server in incognito mode.